Kyu-seok/data-structure-and-algorithm/recursion/Nested_Recursion/README.md

-Nested Recursion : Recursion in Recursion
+# Nested Recursion

-~~Now this is the fun part~~
+Nested Recursion has Recursion in Recursion. ~~Now this is the fun part.~~

 ```
+EXAMPLE CODE
 #include <stdio.h>

 int function(int n)